 - Sweet Potatoes: An excellent low-GI carb source which has neuro-protective properties (rich in beta-carotene)

-- Green Leafy Vegetables: Low carb sources rich in essential nutrients that help reduce stress (like glucosinolates)
+- Green Leafy Vegetables: Healthy vegetables are low in carbohydrates, and rich in essential nutrients that help reduce stress (like glucosinolates)

 - Oily Fish: Rich in healthy fats, which can be an excellent source of fuel for your brain

 - Nuts: Healthy Nuts like walnuts, macadamia nuts, and almonds are heart-healthy AND brain-healthy foods- perfect for your practice!